Kiuryy/Leftside_Back/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [license file](license.txt) for details.

-## Contact

-If you have questions, problems or ideas, please do not hesitate to submit the feedback form of the extension, open an issue here on GitHub or directly contact me at <a href="mailto:philipp.koenig@redeviation.com">philipp.koenig@redeviation.com</a>.